juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 "What's this?"
 She asked while flipping through the pages.
 "Oh?
 It seems the Socratic method on compounding and simple interest bore some fruit, huh?"

 She read through the whole document and then said, "Looks promising!
-What's the problem."
+What's the problem?"

 "Don't play ignorant, Big Sis," Markus groaned.
 "You know exactly what the problem is."